 If a student fails his or her second attempt ("supplemental"), they will accrue a 1.0 grade deficit point.
 As per Section 6 (above), a course sub-committee of at least 3 people (made up of the Year Chair (or designate); Relevant Rotation Coordinator (or designate); Site Director and SLIC Director) to determine a course of action, which may include either (1) remediation and additional supplemental NBME/written exam, or (2) a FAILED SLIC secondary to additional deficits identified in the SLIC which may include, but are not limited to, clinical performance or professionalism.
-The student will be invited to attend this meeting and is encouraged to invite a Student Affairs representative present if desired.
+The student will be invited to attend this meeting and is encouraged to invite a Student Affairs representative to be present, if desired.

-EXAM REVIEW
+ASSESSMENT REVIEW

-Time has been built into the curriculum for post examination reviews.
-During these sessions Directors or Chairs will clarify key concepts where misunderstanding was apparent.
 Students will not be provided opportunity to view their examination questions/papers as part of a group or individual review process.
 In the event of specific module or exam failure, a student may contact the appropriate Module Director, Course Director or Course Chair to arrange an opportunity to identify concepts or content areas where difficulty was experienced during the examinations.